Does the Department of Public Safety have powers of arrest or are the just a security department?

 What are the most prevalent crimes on campus?

-What happens if I am arrested or get in trouble?
+What happens if I get in trouble?

 When should I contact the Department of Public Safety and why?